Without telling your parents and your friends.

 - Demis Roussos makes soft pop music, which is very very different from anything Aphrodite's Child has ever done.

-- Vangelis is much better known as a film score composer nowadays.
+- Vangelis became much better known as a film score composer.

 - The band itself is one for two of its former musicians:

 - Epic Rocking:

 - "All the Seats Were Occupied" is 19 minutes 19 seconds long.